Depressant: Alcohol

 An alcoholic beverage is a drink that contains alcohol (known formally as ethanol), an anesthetic that has been used as a psychoactive drug for several millennia.
 Ethanol is the oldest recreational drug still used by humans.
 Ethanol can cause alcohol intoxication when consumed.
 Alcoholic beverages are divided into three general classes for taxation and regulation of production: beers, wines, and spirits (distilled beverages).
-They are legally consumed in most countries around the world.
-More than 100 countries have laws regulating their production, sale, and consumption.
+They are legally consumed in most countries.
+100 countries have laws regulating their production, sale, and consumption.

 The most common way to measure intoxication for legal or medical purposes is through blood alcohol content (also called blood alcohol concentration or blood alcohol level).
 It is usually expressed as a percentage of alcohol in the blood in units of mass of alcohol per volume of blood, or mass of alcohol per mass of blood, depending on the country.
 For instance, in North America, a blood alcohol content of 0.10 g/dL means that there are 0.10 g of alcohol for every dL of blood (i.e., mass per volume is used there).

 Barbiturates

-Barbiturates were once popular treatments for insomnia, anxiety, and seizures, although their popularity has waned in recent decades.
+Barbiturates were once common treatments for insomnia, anxiety, and seizures, although their use has waned in recent decades.
 Barbiturates are sometimes used recreationally; they cause dependence and severe withdrawal, and they have a high risk of fatal overdose due to respiratory depression.
 By the late 1950s, concerns over the mounting social costs associated with barbiturates prompted a concerted effort to find alternative medications.
-Most people still using barbiturates today do so for the prevention of seizures or, in mild form, for relief from the symptoms of migraines.
+Most people still using barbiturates do so for the prevention of seizures or, in mild form, for relief from the symptoms of migraines.
 One barbiturate that remains in use for seizure disorders is phenobarbital.